discordianfish/collins-pxe/README.md

 [start a collins container](https://github.com/discordianfish/collins/blob/dockerize/DOCKER.md).
 This example expects your container to be called `collins-server`.

-Now you can start the collins-pxe container and link against the collins container:
+Now you can start the collins-pxe container and point it to collins:

-    $ ID=$(sudo docker run --net host -link collins-server:collins collins-pxe 10.20.0.1/24 eth0)
+    $ docker run --net host -e collins-pxe collins-host:9000 10.20.0.1/24 eth0

 Since the container acts as a dhcp server, we need to use Docker's host networking (`-net host`).